 High stack height.

 We tested the adidas Adizero Adios Pro 4 in men's US size 9, as indicated on the label.
 The shoe pictured here is in the Silver Metallic/Lucid Red/Grey colorway.
 This model is available in several colors, including Lucid Blue/Dash Grey/Onix, Lucid Red/Core Black/Lucid Red, Lucid Lemon/Core Black/Halo Silver, and Warm Vanilla/Cloud White/Onix.
 Special Y-3 editions are also available in unique colorways like Alumina/Cinder/Cinder.
 Wide versions aren't available for this model.
-The design section applies only to the exact model we tested, but we expect other size and gender variants to perform similarly.
+The design section applies only to the exact model we tested, but we expect other sizes and gender variants to perform similarly.

 The adidas Adizero Adios Pro 4 competes directly with other top-tier carbon-plated racers optimized for longer distances, like the Nike Alphafly 3 and the New Balance SuperComp Elite v4.
 Compared to most super shoes, it delivers a noticeably softer and more cushioned ride, making it a compelling option for runners prioritizing comfort while still providing amazing responsiveness.
 For example, the Alphafly 3 offers a stiffer, more mechanical feel, especially in the forefoot.
 Both are highly efficient, but the Adios Pro 4 feels smoother and more natural through transitions, especially on longer efforts.